Types of Riding Lawn Mowers

 You'll see several different transmission types for riding mowers:

-- Hydrostatic transmission - Works like an automatic transmission but uses fluid rather than belts to transfer power from the engine to the wheels.
-This offers a smoother ride, requires less maintenance and lasts longer.
+- Hydrostatic transmission – This works like an automatic transmission but uses fluid rather than belts to transfer power from the engine to the wheels.
+It offers a smoother ride, requires less maintenance and lasts longer.

-- Automatic transmission - Performs like the automatic transmission in a car.
-Easily changing the speed is useful to quickly slow down to work around obstacles.
+- Automatic transmission – This performs like the automatic transmission in a car.
+Easy gear changes are useful when you quickly slow down to work around obstacles.

-- Manual transmission - Offers a range of set speeds.
+- Manual transmission – This offers a range of set speeds.
 Look for mowers that let you shift up or down without stopping or using a clutch.

 Riding Lawn Mower Features